Understanding the Lewis Dot Structure for H₂O₂: A Complete Guide

 - Total valence electrons = 2 + 12 = 14 electrons.

 Step 2: Determine the Skeleton (Atom Arrangement).
 Hydrogen can only form one bond, so it must be a terminal atom.
 Oxygen can form up to two bonds.
-Therefore, the atoms are connected in a chain: H - O - O - H. We start by placing a single bond (2 electrons) between each pair of bonded atoms.
+Which means, the atoms are connected in a chain: H - O - O - H. We start by placing a single bond (2 electrons) between each pair of bonded atoms.
 This uses 4 electrons (2 bonds x 2 electrons each), leaving us with 14 - 4 = 10 electrons to distribute.

 Step 3: Distribute Remaining Electrons to Satisfy Octets.
 We place the remaining electrons as lone pairs on the terminal atoms first (the oxygen atoms) to give them a full octet.
 Each oxygen currently has 2 electrons from its single bonds (one to H, one to the other O).
 To reach 8, each needs 6 more electrons, or 3 lone pairs.